GO Gondola or NO Gondola?

 One of the other comments in favour of the gondola that I’ve heard is that it could spur development in the Rossdale area.
 I would certainly love to see that area turn into something incredible and there are ideas of creating an Indigenous gathering space being discussed that I think could be positive.

-I would love to see transit-oriented development in our city and I would certainly support re-visioning Rossdale and exploring ideas that make sense for the area.
+I would love to see real transit-oriented development in our city and I would certainly support re-visioning Rossdale and exploring ideas that make sense for the community.
 Tying the two together, though, gives the appearance that development possibilities and future use are limited without a gondola station there.
 Let’s make sure we’re not conflating the two decisions.